AlexWang-16/learn_javafx/README.md

 ### JFX23
 A demo of how to implement Charts that utilize X and Y axis.
 This demo will utilize a line chart and how to add data points, customize X and Y-Axis labeling and provide a name for the series.

+### JFX24
+A demo expanding on JFX23 on how to add multiple lines to line charts.